jklmli/manga_downloader/readme.md

 # Manga-Downloader

+**Note: There is an ongoing rewrite in the 1.0.0 branch (pull requests welcome!), which will break backwards-compatibility with the current version (0.x).
+Once it's released, this version will be deprecated and all development and support will be dropped.**

 Manga-Downloader is a cross-platform Windows/Mac/Linux Python 2/3 script.

 It can be automated via an external xml file, and can convert images for viewing on the Kindle.